PHP

 Suggerimento

 A partire da PHP 5.0.0, questa funzione può essere utilizzata con alcuni URL wrappers.
-Fare riferimento a List of Supported Protocols/Wrappers per la lista di quali wrappers supportano le funzioni della famiglia stat().
+Fare riferimento a Supported Protocols and Wrappers per la lista di quali wrappers supportano le funzioni della famiglia stat().

 Example #1 Esempio di uso di filetype()